mweel1/usa_high_level/grants/personal-profile/v2/index.md

 # Government Integration Services

-As part of the personal profile setup process the user must authenticate to [government OS services](./government-os-services/) where the keys of these government services will be stored in the personal profile which will allow operating systems to communicate with the government.
+As part of the personal profile setup process the user must authenticate to [government OS services](../government-os-services/) where the keys of these government services will be stored in the personal profile which will allow operating systems to communicate with the government.

 The following will occur to work with government services:

-When the operating system boots up it will take the key from the personal profile and the government service and login, the government service will return a 3 next login keys which will be added to the personal profile for the next time.
+When the operating system boots up it will take the key from the personal profile and the government service and login, the government service will return a login keys which will be added to the personal profile for the next time.

+The personal profile will have two area of data for government OS services:

+- The Device Type
+- The Active Devices

+- The device type will be Auth keys for various device types.
+- Once the device has been authorized it will keep it JWT and Refresh keys in specific active devices based on its profile.

 # Initial Authorization Setup